The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Content marketing

 If there’s one SaaS business that has made it big with content marketing, it’s Zapier.
 Zapier is an “automation platform.”
-This category and phrase don’t have that much demand.
-Specifically, it gets about 200 monthly searches in the U.S. and 1100 globally.
+This category and phrase don’t have much demand – it gets about 200 monthly searches in the U.S. and 1100 globally.

-Yet Zapier’s blog alone gets 1.6 million organic visits every month.
-That makes 67.5% of its overall organic traffic, and that traffic is worth about $3.7 million.
+Yet Zapier’s blog receives 1.6 million organic visits every month, which is 67.5% of its overall organic traffic and is worth about $3.7 million.

 They do this with the help of a single SaaS marketing strategy – content marketing backed by SEO.